Tour de France champion Chris Froome failed a drug test

 'Committed to establishing the facts'

-The UCI said Froome was not suspended, but wanted more details from Team Sky and is investigating the case under the organization's anti-doping rules.
+The UCI said Froome was not suspended, but wanted more details from Team Sky and was investigating the case under the organization's anti-doping rules.

 Under World Anti-Doping Authority (WADA) rules, Salbutamol is a permitted drug without the need of a therapeutic use exemption (TUE), but only at certain doses.